-The applicant requests an upgrade to honorable.
+The applicant requests an upgrade to general (under honorable conditions) along with a reentry (RE) code, separation program designator (SPD) code, and a narrative reason change.
 The applicant's Army Military Human Resources Record (AMHRR), the issues, and documents submitted with the application were carefully reviewed.